sudama011/Surabhi/README.md

 Primary colors are defined in `lib/core/constants/colors.dart` and applied globally via `ThemeData` in `main.dart` for a consistent look and feel.

-## Contribution
+## Contribution & Code Ownership

-Contributions are welcome!
+We welcome contributions!
-Please fork the repository, create a feature branch, and submit a pull request following standard Git Flow practices.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License